Project scope and technology

 2 Mobile App Developers, 1 Project Managers

-Entia is a MedTech company, which makes medical care easier and more accessible with smart devices and manufactures blood testing equipment.
+Entia is a MedTech company that makes medical care easier and more accessible with smart devices and manufactures blood testing equipment.

 The challenge was the interactive form of the graph, which was to collect all data.
 Each of the results contained its own medical data: sickness, pains, general feel, etc.

-Until now, no application had read the codes of Entia's own designed blood testing device through QR.
+Until now, no application had read the codes for Entia's own blood testing device through QR.